JHA-geek-AYUSH/Drink_Water_Reminder/Readme.md

 # Drink-Water-Reminder
-a Drink Water Notification Reminder in Python
+A Drink Water Notification Reminder in Python